alxddh/alxddh.github.io/about.md

 permalink: /about/
 ---

 I am a game programmer living in [Shenzhen, China](https://goo.gl/maps/CDDVAPbu8baSga4cA).
-My major in college is [applied physics](https://en.wikipedia.org/wiki/Applied_physics), even now my job is no relationship to it, I still keep a strong interest in physics and mathematics.
+My major in college was [applied physics](https://en.wikipedia.org/wiki/Applied_physics), even now my job is no relationship to it, I still keep a strong interest in physics and mathematics.
 Besides, I am a literature lover.

 I have two cats: